infiniflow/ragflow/docs/faq.md

 ```

-### 4. Issues with backend services within RAGFlow.
+### 4. Issues with RAGFlow backend services

 #### 4.1 `dependency failed to start: container ragflow-mysql is unhealthy`

 `dependency failed to start: container ragflow-mysql is unhealthy` means that your MySQL container failed to start.
-You could try to replace `mysql:5.7.18` with `mariadb:10.5.8` in **docker-compose-base.yml** if mysql could not start.
+Try replacing `mysql:5.7.18` with `mariadb:10.5.8` in **docker-compose-base.yml** if mysql fails to start.

 #### 4.2 `Realtime synonym is disabled, since no redis connection`